SansGuidon/bookmarks/README.md

 I spend a lot of time on internet, losing myself in lot of topics.
 I choose GitHub to list my findings and bookmarks in a central location for productivity, to avoid losing my findings, and also to share them with the world.
+You can find my on Twitter at [@MorganGeek](https://twitter.com/MorganGeek)

 ## Contents